bhollis/maruku/README.md

 ### Error Management

-Maruku has a real parser,
-so it warns you if something is wrong with the input.
+Maruku warns you if something is wrong with the input.
 The default behaviour is to print a warning on standard error, and then try to continue.